Full-lifey/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+- The DOM is the environment the browser builds when viewing a webpage.
+It is what gets manipulated when adding javascript to a page.

 2. What is an event?

+- An event is an action that the user takes when viewing the webpage on their browser.
+There are many different types of events for many different actions the user can take, even ones that kick off when a page is loaded.

 3. What is an event listener?

+- An event listener is a specific command on a page for an interaction with a specific element on the page.
+It waits for a specific event on an element to occur and then runs a function when it does.

 4. Why would we convert a NodeList into an Array?

+- We would convert it so that we can use various Array methods on it.
+A NodeList is close to an array, but there are many array methods that cannot be used on a NodeList such as .map, .reduce, etc.

 5. What is a component?

+- A component is an object on a page that can be built dynamically using classes.
+It allows for scalability and increased functionality of common elements on a page.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [x] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [x] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [x] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product